 What kinds of priority service register features are available?

 How do I sign up for the Priority Services Register scheme?

+The Priority Services Register (PSR) is designed to give vulnerable customers access to the services they need.
 The type of support will depend largely on the individual’s circumstances as well as what’s offered by each supplier.
-It could include everything from quarterly meter readings to free gas safety checks, meter relocations, and large-format or Braille bills.
+It could include everything from quarterly meter readings to free gas safety checks, meter relocations, andand large-format or Braille bills.
 Individuals on the Priority Services Register can also expect advanced notices of interruptions to their service, and priority during a power cut.

 You’re of pensionable age